NovaCat35/USWDS-mockup/README.md

 This mockup site utilizes the U.S. Web Design System (USWDS) to incorporate its components.
 The purpose of this project is to explore design system concepts and practices.

-## Plan
+## NOTE TO SELF (Project Plan)
-- Make explore couple of web components into this site.
+- Dive into adding a few web components to this site and see how they fit.
-- Explore common patterns
+- Explore some common design patterns to streamline things.
-- Dabble with design tokens
+- Design tokens: Look at how USWDS make the site more adaptable by setting clear design tokens.
-- Figure out utilities
+- Utilities: Think of these like Tailwind — use them directly in classes to tweak styling fast and easily.

 ## Technologies Used 🚀
 - React: Javascript Library